The Complete Guide to Thailand Visas and Requirements for Indian Citizens

 What You Need To Know Before Applying For a Thai Visa

-There are various types of Thai visas for different purposes, such as for traveling, studying, working, doing business, getting medical treatment, retiring, and so on.
+If your purpose of travel to Thailand isn’t tourism, then you’ll have to apply for a visa.
+There are various types of Thai visas for different purposes, such as studying, working, doing business, getting medical treatment, retiring, and so on.

 You can’t get just any visa.
 You need to get a visa based on your purpose of visit.